-In today's hyper-connected world, we exchange more words than ever before.
-And the proliferation of channels through which we communicate means our devices are flooded with information.
+In today's hyperconnected world, we exchange more words than ever before.
+And the proliferation of channels through which we communicate means our devices are often flooded with information.

 But for brands, there's much more to these words than just the message they convey.
 As consumers increasingly look to each other for inspiration and guidance – through the likes of social media, blogs, vlogs and reviews – brands also need to become more communicative, hands-on and human, with their own distinct personality.

-While typeface is an often overlooked tool, as the core vehicle of communication, it should be the first port of call when it comes to shaping brand personality.
-At Lippincott, we call the shift from brand to consumer focus 'The Human Era', a period in which brands must build connections through authentic stories, signature innovations and inspiring experiences that are rich, powerful and lasting.
+While typography is an often overlooked tool, as the core vehicle of communication, it should be the first port of call when it comes to shaping brand personality.
+At Lippincott, we call the shift from brand to consumer focus 'The Human Era'; a period in which brands must build connections through authentic stories, signature innovations and inspiring experiences that are rich, powerful and lasting.

 As a result, we are seeing companies straying from standardised typefaces because they just don't reflect their brand.
-Rather than being confined to the computers pre-loaded system fonts, brands are creating their own unique typefaces to be in tune with their increasingly human side and claiming ownership of their identities.
+Rather than being confined to the computer's pre-loaded system fonts, brands are creating their own unique typefaces, in tune with their increasingly human side, and claiming ownership of their identities.
 It's our idiosyncrasies that make us stand out from the crowd.

 Digital media is the key catalyst for this shift.
-Brand messaging used to be confined to a limited number of channels; but now websites, inter-connectivity and more mobile devices, bringing with them the need for mobile-first and responsive interfaces, mean the ongoing roll of typeface that brands feed into the world is of vital importance.
+Brand messaging used to be confined to a limited number of channels; but now websites, interconnectivity and more mobile devices, bringing with them the need for mobile-first and responsive interfaces, mean the ongoing roll of typefaces that brands feed into the world is of vital importance.

 As well as needing to connect on a pictorial level with the brand logo and related imagery, type has to work across a variety of situations, carrying the brand story when the environment is very informational and remaining functionally credible in a highly promotional context.